alvarojob20/IBM-Data-Analyst-Capstone-Project/README.md

 Each step of the data analysis process is shown in different branches of this repository.

-An overview of the selected data is given in this branch.
+An overview of the selected data is given in the first branch.